A stone cave opens up into a barrel room in Sonoma County, California

 Benziger Family Winery, Glen Ellen

-Saving energy and money were the impetus for excavating the 30,000-square-foot underground wines caves at Benziger Family Winery, and the plan worked: Without need for additional cooling, the year-round temperature in these caves remains a balmy, barrel-friendly 67 degrees Fahrenheit.
+Several Sonoma County wineries have become industry leaders in sustainability, and Benziger Family Winery is a standout among them.
+Saving energy and money were the impetus for excavating the 30,000-square-foot underground wines caves at this Glen Ellen winery, and the plan worked: Without need for additional cooling, the year-round temperature in the caves remains a balmy, barrel-friendly 67 degrees Fahrenheit.

-On the Biodynamic Vineyard Tram Tour of the winery's sprawling, secluded, and sustainably-farmed property near Jack London State Historic Park, guests board a tractor-pulled tram for a 45-minute adventure amid the vines, crush pad, cellar, and barrel caves, followed by a premium tasting of Benziger's red and white wines.
+On the Biodynamic Tractor Tram Tour of the winery’s sprawling, secluded, and sustainably farmed property near Jack London State Historic Park, guests board a tractor-pulled tram for a 75-minute adventure amid the vines, crush pad, cellar, and barrel caves, along with a premium tasting of four limited-production wines.

 Casks and barrels age the wine in a dimly-lit cave in Sonoma County